vgeswar/fabzero/README.md

-             My Three weeks at Pre-fab Academy Training at STPI-Bhubaneswar Campus.
-                     We are trained by two legends Sh.Fransisco and Sh.Sibu
+            My Three weeks at Pre-Fab Academy Training Program at STPI-Bhubaneware Campus We are trained by two legends Sh.Fransisco & Sh.Sibu

 **About**
 This Program can foster a vibrant ecosystem for building a maker culture among startups, young entrepreneurs & enterprises for transforming ideas into superior products.

 ## Day-1

 ## [Inaugural Session](/md-files/Inauguration.md)